maherharb/MATE-T580/assignments_info.md

 --------------|-------------|---------
-1 | Comparing healthcare outcomes in developed countries | TBD 2 | Scraping news articles from the website of a local magazine | TBD 3 | Visualizing data on world healthcare outcomes | TBD 4 | TBD | TBD
+1 | Comparing healthcare outcomes in developed countries | TBD 2 | Scraping news articles from the website of a local magazine | TBD 3 | Visualizing data of world healthcare outcomes | TBD 4 | TBD | TBD
 5 | Building a classification model to predict body posture based on data collected from a wearable device | TBD